 Class Trips & Educational Visits

-We aim to provide a trip or educational visit for all classes at least once every half term.
-These visits will usually be linked to areas of learning the pupils are involved in during that term, but they may also be a trip that we feel is generally going to benefit our pupils' understanding and enjoyment of the world around them.
+Being placed right in the heart of London, we aim to provide a trip or educational visit for all classes at least once every half term.
+These visits will usually be linked to areas of learning the pupils are involved in during that term, but they may also be an opportunity for a trip that we feel is generally going to benefit our pupils' understanding and enjoyment of the world around them.

 We feel it is very important for our pupils to get the chance to experience time away from home and school for a few days, and in Years 5 & 6 they have the opportunity to go on a class residential in the rural settings of Sayers Croft, in Surrey, and Hothorpe Hall in Leicestershire.
 These residentials not only give the children their first taste of staying somewhere for an extended period with their classmates, they also get to participate in many outdoor activities such as shelter building, pond dipping, high ropes, stream walks, archery and team building exercises.
 As well as this, they get to really appreciate the open space of the countryside, sharing the experience with their friends, and visiting new places such as Warwick Castle and Foxton Locks.